-ICA Sweden’s business and earnings model
+ICA Sweden’s business model

 From centralised establishment to retailer-owned stores

 The decision to establish a new store is taken by ICA Sweden, which is also responsible for recruiting retailers for new or vacant store locations.
 New stores are usually established through a company that is majority-owned by ICA Sweden, which also provides the initial financing.
 Once the store has repaid the investment and the cost of opening the store by generating its own profits, the retailer can buy and then own the business.
 On average, this takes place after around five years.
 ICA Sweden subsequently remains a minority shareholder with 1% of the shares in the company operating the store.

 The ICA business model in the digital era

 The ICA business model was developed for physical stores, but is still strong in an increasingly digital world.
 At the end of 2018 more than 280 stores were connected to ICA Gruppen’s joint e-commerce solution.
 In the same way as in physical retail operations, the independent retailer owns and is responsible for the relationship with the end customer.
 ICA Sweden provides the technical platform, while the retailer decides on and is responsible for the offering, pricing picking and direct distribution.
 Since spring of 2018 ICA retailers in the Stockholm region have been offered an add-on service of direct delivery from a central e-commerce warehouse.
 To use these services the retailer pays a fixed fee and a variable amount depending on the number of orders and items.

 ICA Sweden’s revenue

 - Wholesale sales of external and private label products within food and non-food (incl. fees for logistics and infrastructure)